getpelican/pelican/CONTRIBUTING.rst

 3. Try reproducing the issue in a clean environment, ensuring you are using:

-* latest Pelican release (or an up-to-date git clone of Pelican master)
+* latest Pelican release (or an up-to-date Git clone of Pelican master)
 * latest releases of libraries used by Pelican
 * no plugins or only those related to the issue